ShaoyiLu/ShaoyiLu/README.md

-<h1 align="center">Hi, I'm Shaoyi (Leo) Lu</h1>
+<h1 align="center">Hi 👋, I'm Shaoyi (Leo) Lu</h1>

 <h3 align="center">
-  M.Eng. student in Computing and Software at McMaster University
+  Currently pursuing an M.Eng. in Computer Science at McMaster University.
 </h3>

 <h3 align="center">
-  B.S. in Mathematics, Computer Science, and Data Science from the University of Wisconsin-Madison
+  🎓 Previously earned a B.S. in Mathematics, Computer Science, and Data Science from the University of Wisconsin-Madison.
 </h3>

 ---